Can I take Japanese language classes and regular classes that are taught at IC?

 |5:40||Leave||Intern duties have finished and you can go home or to a sports group or club|

 What will my week as an intern encompass?

 Interns are asked to be on campus at least four days a week, arriving at school before 8:40 classes and staying until sometime between 4:30 and 5:40.
 During this time, interns are not always on duty as they can take breaks, take Japanese lessons, participate in classes as students and do other personal things.
 Interns are asked to help approximately one evening a month in planning and running an event.
 The four-day week normally runs from Monday to Thursday or Tuesday to Friday, so interns can have three-day weekends to travel or do other personal things.
 Some interns come five days a week and you are welcome do so if you would like to.
 Overall, we estimate that interns will be on campus a minimum of 30 to 35 hours per week with 25 of these hours designated for intern duties.
-At the end of your internship, these hours will be totaled and can be used towards receiving credit at your college or institution.
+At the end of your internship, these hours will be totaled and you will receive a certificate stating the number of hours you dedicated to each activity.